Power shopping in southwest Wisconsin

 The next morning, after walks on the Cheese Country State Trail, just down the street, we hit the Bargain Nook on High Street.
 It's one of five non-profit resale shops to which Land's End, based in nearby Dodgeville, donates its returned catalog goods.

 As we started looking, Sue Cimino of Lake Delton, Wis., was finishing her shopping, and she was flushed with success.
-Not only had she found some great deals lambs-wool sweaters, silk long underwear, a down coat, clogs, a fleece jacket but it was her birthday, so her purchase was half-price.
+Not only had she found some great deals lambs-wool sweaters, silk long underwear, a down coat, clogs, a fleece jacket but it was her birthday, so she got an extra discount.

 © Beth Gauper